 Honestly, my first solo trip in Italy was not only my first solo trip outside of my country but also MY VERY FIRST solo trip!
 I learnt many things on the road and wanted to pass them as a handy list of tips to anyone looking to travel alone in Italy or beyond:

-1. Stay Vigilant Around Train Stations: First things first.
-You and your belongings!
-Keep them together because one look away from your bag might turn to be very expensive or dangerous to you.
+1. Stay Vigilant Around Train Stations: First things first is You.
+Then your belongings!
+Keep yourself together because one look away from your bag might turn to be very expensive or dangerous to you.

 2. If there is anywhere I have felt unsafe in Italy, it has been those small town train stations where there is no soul in sight but that one stranger eyeing your bag.